Test-Automation-Agency/cypress-dev-container/Readme.md

 2. **Cypress GUI:** This is a containerized version of Cypress using the official image from Cypress.

+# Prerequisites:

+This setup has been tested on an Ubuntu 22.04 LTS machine.

 # Run this example:

 ## 1. Load the dev container env.